+33 (0)1 55 65 59 09

 One of the key challenges for executives in digital, media and telecommunications is to extract value out of changing markets and manage change

 The Major is aimed at executives wishing to take a leading role in the digital transformation processes of traditional businesses.
-The program is particularly suited to participants who in are in charge of, or play a significant role in the strategic development of a business function.
-The transversal nature the program makes it relevant for managers working in all business functions.
-As the main focus is on the digital transformation of existing businesses, it is less appropriate for participants seeking to acquire in-depth knowledge of digital start-ups.
+The program targets individuals who want to take a leading role in the transformation process of traditional businesses to the digital age.
+Accordingly, the program is appropriate for participants who are responsible for, or play a major role in the strategic development of a business function.
+As the focus of the Major is transversal, it is relevant for managers working in all business functions.
+This also means that participants need to be open to learning about digital transformation challenges and opportunities in other domains than their area of management expertise.

 2 one-week sessions: Paris, France (May) / Silicon Valley, USA (October)